eladsimantov/KDCR/README.md

 ## HW1 - Serial Robotics
 Main filename:  *HW1.m*
 Report:         *HW1 KDCR.pdf*
 In this project we found the Forward and Inverse kinematics of a serial robot and conducted a Singularity analysis.
+In addition, we planned its motion using three different velocity profiles (Constant, Trapezoidal, Polynomial).
+We also computed its torques and moments and compared the kinematics of the different profiles.

 ## HW2 - Parallel Robotics
 Main filename:  *HW2.m*